prashant-kikani/prashant-kikani.github.io/_posts/2024-9-8-desire-liked.markdown

 ## The Fear of Judgment

 One of the main reasons people suppress their true thoughts is the fear of judgment.
 We live in a world where differences in opinion can quickly lead to conflict, especially in professional or social settings.
-This fear of disagreement or rejection can cause many to play it safe—sticking to neutral or socially approved topics, avoiding anything that could be perceived as controversial or offensive.
+This fear of disagreement or rejection can cause many to play it safe-sticking to neutral or socially approved topics, avoiding anything that could be perceived as controversial or offensive.

 But the question is: at what cost?
 While avoiding judgment might keep you in people’s good graces, it can also mean stifling your individuality and creativity.
 Over time, you start living a <a href="https://prashantkikani.com/blog/reel-life" target="_blank">life</a> based on other people's expectations, which leads to dissatisfaction and a loss of self-identity.